hbroek/reken/documentation/developer-guide/chapter-7.md

 ## 7.4 Setup routing

-Reken supports a easy to use routing mechanism which makes it easy to make Single Page Applications (SPA).
+Reken provides an routing mechanism which makes it easy to make Single Page Applications (SPA).
 It also support dynamic routing where a page can be initialized with one or more parameters.

 First we define the pages in the application.